diamondio/better-logs/README.md

 Contributions welcome!

 ### Credits
 This library was initially made by the awesome team of engineers at [Diamond](https://diamond.io).

-If you haven't already, make sure you try us out!
+If you haven't already, make sure you install Diamond!